Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Introduction

-\paragraph{LLMs as data generators} There is a vast literature on training ML models using synthetic data \cite{synth_1,synth_2,synth_3,synth_4,synth_5}.
+\paragraph{LLMs as data generators} There is a vast literature on training ML models using synthetic data \shortcite{synth_1,synth_2,synth_3,synth_4,synth_5,liu2024best_synth6,long2024llms}.
 The recent rise of LLMs offers promising advancements in this area by providing scalable and high-quality methods for generating synthetic data.
-LLMs have been successfully used as data generators for tabular data \cite{borisov2022language}, medical dialogue summarization \cite{chintagunta2021medically}, text classification \cite{meng2022generating,ye2022zerogen}, and more.
-LLMs have also been used to annotate data \cite{chiang2023can_p3,thomas2023large_p4}, improve document ranking \cite{askari2023generating_p6}, and replace human judges in NLP tasks \cite{bavaresco2024llmsinsteadhumanjudges}.
+LLMs have been successfully used as data generators for tabular data \shortcite{borisov2022language}, medical dialogue summarization \shortcite{chintagunta2021medically}, text classification \shortcite{meng2022generating,ye2022zerogen}, and more.
+LLMs have also been used to annotate data \shortcite{chiang2023can_p3,thomas2023large_p4}, improve document ranking \shortcite{askari2023generating_p6}, and replace human judges in NLP tasks \shortcite{bavaresco2024llmsinsteadhumanjudges}.
+At the same time, training models on synthetic data can also decrease model performance in certain contexts, as shown by \citet{shumailov2023curse} and statistically analyzed by \citet{seddik2024bad_synth_bad}.
 To the best of our knowledge, we are the first to demonstrate the effectiveness of LLMs as training data generators for human choice prediction.